ExtraBB/typegoose-cursor-pagination/README.md

-# typegoose-cursor-pagination
+# Typegoose Cursor-based Pagination

 This module aids in implementing "cursor-based" pagination using Mongo range queries or relevancy-based search results.
-It is based on the [mongo-cursor-pagination](https://www.npmjs.com/package/mongo-cursor-pagination) package but has a dedicated mongoose plugin (which keeps instance methods etc.) and support for Typegoose out of the box.
+It is based on the [mongo-cursor-pagination](https://www.npmjs.com/package/mongo-cursor-pagination) package but has a dedicated mongoose plugin (which keeps instance methods etc.) and support for **Typegoose** out of the box.

 ## Background